 Getting Started

-To get started with Luau you need to use luau command line binary to run your code and luau-analyze to run static analysis (including type checking and linting).
+To get started with Luau, you can use the luau command line binary to run your code and luau-analyze to run static analysis (including type checking and linting).
 You can download these from a recent release.

 Creating a script